GaryCooper-pm/gc_first-project/README.md

 I have left a few of the important commands in here to help remind me whilst working through the project.

+# Introduction
+For my first project I have decided to re-design an existing website for the Manx Tri Club.

+## Overview
+The website will be a place where existing and prospective club members can come and keep up to date with upcoming events, training sessions and social activities.
+They will also be able to complete a contact form to recieve further information on the club.

+---

 ## Gitpod Reminders

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: